-Parameter Description Configuration Method

-Ringback Timeout Configures the duration time (in seconds) in the ringback state.

-Default: 200 Web User Interface

-If it is set to 200, the endpoint will

-cancel the dialing if the call is not answered within 200s.
+Parameter Description Configuration Method Ringback Timeout (30-240) Configures the duration time (in seconds) in the ringback state.
+Default: 200 If it is set to 200, the endpoint will cancel the dialing if the call is not answered within 200s.
+Web User Interface

-To configure ringback timeout via the web user interface:
+To configure ringback timeout via web user interface:

-- Click on Setting->Call Features. - 2.
-Select the desired value from the pull-down list of Ringback Timeout.
+- 1. Click on Setting->Call Features. - 2.
+Select the desired value from the pull-down list of Ringback Timeout (30-240).